Fraser Maclean

 You will hear next steps for targeted funding streams to support vulnerable groups such as the Reducing Veteran Homelessness programme and the Homelessness Prevention Grant.
-Gain insight into the new National Plan to End Homelessness, which will place a duty on public services to work together to prevent homelessness and reduce rough sleeping.
-We will focus on best practice and funding to increase the supply of good-quality temporary accommodation, and reduce the use of B&Bs.
+Gain insight into the new National Plan to End Homelessness.

 Join our legal surgery to understand your legal obligations, including the impact of Awaab’s Law and the Renters’ Rights Act on tenancies and rights within supported housing.